2016 Brussels bombings: Reactions

-Following the attacks, a number of structures around the world were illuminated in the colours of the Belgian flag, including the Brandenburg Gate in Berlin, the Burj Khalifa in Dubai, the Eiffel Tower in Paris, the National Gallery in London's Trafalgar Square, the Royal Palace in Amsterdam, the Trevi Fountain in Rome, In New York City the One World Trade Center was lit up, while the spire of the Empire State Building went dark.
+Following the attacks, a number of structures around the world were illuminated in the colours of the Belgian flag, including the Brandenburg Gate in Berlin, the Burj Khalifa in Dubai, the Eiffel Tower in Paris, the National Gallery in London's Trafalgar Square, the Royal Palace in Amsterdam, and the Trevi Fountain in Rome.
+In New York City, the One World Trade Center was lit up, while the spire of the Empire State Building went dark.

-Hours after the attack the French-language hashtag #JeSuisBruxelles (#IamBrussels) and images of the Belgian comic character Tintin crying trended on social media sites.
+Hours after the attack, the French-language hashtag #JeSuisBruxelles (#IamBrussels) and images of the Belgian comic character Tintin crying trended on social media sites.
 Also, hashtags such as #ikwilhelpen (#Iwanttohelp) and #PorteOuverte (#Opendoor) were used by Brussels residents who wanted to offer shelter and assistance for people who might need help.
 Facebook activated its Safety Check feature following the attacks.

 While there was overwhelming support for Belgium, some used the attacks to support their political views and debate the issue of Islam in Western countries.
 Some expressed concern over the disproportionate emphasis placed on the attacks in Brussels over similar attacks in other countries, particularly in Turkey, where an attack had occurred just days before.

 2014 murder

 It is thought that the El-Bakraoui brothers were responsible for the unsolved murder in 2014 of an elderly man who was shot as he walked home from a café in the Jette area of Brussels.
 Abrini and Krayem told investigators that the brothers had said that they carried out the murder to see what it was like to kill someone.
-The victim's widow as told in 2020 that it was almost certain that the El-Bakraoui brothers had killed her husband, although officially the case was closed.
+The victim's widow was told in 2020 that it was almost certain that the El-Bakraoui brothers had killed her husband, although officially the case was closed.